ab-2996/Si_and_Peek_et_al_2026_STm_RANKL_RNAseq/README.md

     * Gets rid of the `.json` file.
 * `--report_title {group}`
     * Renames HTML title based on the input file.
+* `--runThreadN 4`
+    * I set this to run quickly using 4 threads.
+With 8 available on my CPU, Snakemake will run two jobs at a time. **Double-check your machine's capabilities before running!**

 Generate [STAR](https://github.com/alexdobin/STAR) Reference from Ensembl Files